1‑866‑ARF‑MEOW

 2. Heatstroke

 While heat exhaustion and heatstroke are very similar, signs of heatstroke include excessive salivation, diarrhea, vomiting, depression, and dizziness.
-A rectal thermometer is usually used to figure out if a dog is overheated.
+A rectal thermometer is usually used to determine if a dog is overheated.
 If it reads over 102.5 degrees, then your dog has heatstroke.
 Severe heatstroke is very serious and should be treated immediately.

 3. Pain